deptofdefense/solo/CONTRIBUTING.md

 has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
-If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.` Possible troubleshooting step to disable and then enable the [Chrome Disable Web Security](https://www.codeworkshop.com.au/chrome-disable-web-security/)
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.` Possible troubleshooting step to disable and enable - [Chrome Disable Web Security](https://www.codeworkshop.com.au/chrome-disable-web-security/)

 ### Code Style